Kolmogorov-size particles in homogeneous and isotropic turbulence: Introduction

 In the context of forced homogeneous isotropic turbulence (HIT) with fixed particles, \cite{burton-eaton-2005} and \cite{vreman-2016} found that, when compared with PR-DNS, the two-way coupled PP-DNS based on the Schiller-Naumann drag correlation captures fairly well the turbulence attenuation and the fraction of the turbulence dissipation rate due to the particles.
 Surprisingly, they found a good agreement also for $D_p/\eta = 1.5$ \citep{burton-eaton-2005} and $D_p/\eta \approx 2.2$ \citep{vreman-2016}, although the model is expected to largely under-perform for these particle sizes. \cite{mehrabadi-etal-2018} used PR-DNS to assess the validity of PP-DNS in a decaying isotropic turbulent particle-laden flow, focusing on the particle acceleration model.
 They found that the predictions of the PP-DNS models they considered are in excellent agreement compared with PR-DNS for small Stokes numbers.
 For large Stokes numbers, however, they found that PP-DNS under-predicts the true particle acceleration and that second moment quantities are not properly captured.
-They showed that the predictions improve once considering finite Reynolds number corrections to the model. \cite{costa-brandt-picano-2020} tested the one-way point-particle approximation in a turbulence channel flow laden with small inertial particles, with high particle-to-fluid density ratios.
+They showed that the predictions improve once considering finite Reynolds number corrections to the model. \cite{costa-brandt-picano-2020} tested the one-way point-particle approximation in a turbulent channel flow laden with small inertial particles, with high particle-to-fluid density ratios.
 They considered a volume fraction of $\Phi_V \approx 10^{-5}$ to ensure that the feedback of the particles on the fluid phase was negligible.
-They found that in the bulk of the channel the model predicts fairly well the statistic of the particles velocity.
+They found that in the bulk of the channel the model predicts fairly well the statistics of the particles velocity.
 Close to the wall, however, they observed that the model fails, as it is not able to capture the shear-induced lift force acting on the particles, which instead is well predicted by the lift force model introduced by \cite{saffman-1965}.

-In this work, we further address the limit of the one-way point-particle approximation, and we use PR-DNS to investigate the reliability of one-way coupled PP-DNS in the context of forced homogeneous isotropic turbulence laden with Kolmogorov-size particles.
+In this work, we further address the limit of the one-way point-particle approximation, and we use PR-DNS to investigate the reliability of one-way-coupled PP-DNS in the context of forced homogeneous isotropic turbulence laden with Kolmogorov-size particles.